Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/prompt.md

 Once a cooperative's plan is ready, it is submitted to a People's Bank.
 The concept of the People's Banks is inspired by Proudhon's People's Bank.

 However, unlike Proudhon's model, the People's Banks are not a monopoly.
 Instead, the People's Banks are workers' cooperatives that manage the financial sector of the economy.
-The People's Banks review cooperative proposals, can make adjustments in conjunction with the cooperative, and then issue loans in credits to fund production or services.
+The People’s Banks review cooperative proposals can make adjustments in conjunction with the cooperative, and then issue loans in credits to fund production or services.
 These credits then circulate through the economy to facilitate commerce.
 As a cooperative then sells its products or services, it repays the loan.
 These loans provide a small boost to the People's Banks to cover operating costs only.

 The credits issued by the People's Banks are a form of demurrage currency, as they expire five years after issuance.